wonderbird/wonderbird.github.io/_posts/2022-05-23-safety-net-for-architecture.md

    caption="Coupling Between Components and Associated Tests" coupling-data=site.data.hospitalrun.coupling.frontend-modules-tests %}

-The **number of revisions** column shows the highest development activity for the `patients` module.
+The **average-revs** column shows the highest development activity for the `patients` module.
 This explains why the previous higher level coupling analysis showed only coupling between `patients` and `__tests__`.

-In general, the table above looks fine to me.
+In general, the table above looks ok to me.
 It shows the modules with development activity and it shows, that tests are maintained for those modules.

-As I do not know the code base well enough, I cannot judge whether coupling values above 50% indicate too tight coupling or just a "test first" coding style.
+As I do not know the code base well enough, I cannot judge whether coupling values above 50 % indicate too tight coupling or just a "test first" coding style.

 ### Analyze Coupling on an Architectural Level